-The South Yuba River Citizens League (SYRCL), American Rivers and the Yuba County Water Agency (YCWA) sent a joint letter to US Senators Dianne Feinstein and Barbara Boxer and Congressman John Garamendi to support a proposed $100,000 fish passage study at Englebright Dam.
+The South Yuba River Citizens League (SYRCL), American Rivers and the Yuba County Water Agency (YCWA) sent a joint letter (see below) to US Senators Dianne Feinstein and Barbara Boxer and Congressman John Garamendi to support a proposed $100,000 fish passage study at Englebright Dam.

 The letter urges the federal legislators to preserve President Obama’s budget recommendation for the U.S. Army Corps of Engineers reconnaissance study of “Yuba River Fish Passage.”
 The Obama Administration unsuccessfully supported this recommendation in fiscal years 2012 and 2013.
 The three letter co-signers are optimistic that with the support of our local Congressional representatives the recommendation for the $100,000 study will be approved this time around.